Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ## Other design

 The interpolator could have been hard coded in NetworkTransform without actually being a separate class.
 This could have made NetworkTransform more self contained, but would also have been more cumbersome to extend interpolation.
 Users could for example want to prevent interpolated transforms from going through walls instead of interpolating linearly.
 They could want to interpolate using their navmesh.
 Any sort of custom interpolation becomes easy with the current design and would hook directly in NetworkTransform, without being too hard to maintain on our side.
-With .meta file default values, you can set a ScriptableObject as a default for your class, no extra user action should be needed to use NetworkTransform with default scriptable object values.

 ## Impact of not doing this